Triplkrypl/Kina/README.md

 Creating plugin
 ---------------

-All plugins code is loaded from plugin dir and class is loaded by "PSR-0" standart, You can not it change and if you do not use this standart, you dig your grave, kill yourself and bury yourself in afterlife.
+All plugins code is loaded from plugin folder and class is loaded by "PSR-0" standart, You can not it change and if you do not use this standart, you dig your grave, kill yourself and bury yourself in afterlife.
 You can use "require" or "include" but it is much worse!